 Declaration of interests

-Declaration of interests applies to all staff and it's the staff members obligation to complete a return each year.
+Declaration of interests applies to all staff and all staff are required to complete a return each year.

 In keeping with its academic aims and purposes, the College encourages the closest liaison between its staff and external interests.
 In encouraging such interaction, the College is mindful of its obligation to provide safeguards, wherever possible, against anything arising from these interests which could be detrimental to the College or to individual members of staff